 The main office of Mathematics is located in 14 MacLean Hall.
 This complex houses the chairman and the office staff, as follows:

 - 14: Administrative Service Coordinator (Matthieu Biger)

 - 14A: Chairperson for Mathematics Dept. (Maggy Tomova)

 - 14B: Administrative Services Manager (Margaret Driscol)

 - 3: H. T. Muhly Lounge (coffee/tea room)

 - 21: Administrative Services Coordinator (Doug Slauson)

-- 225L: Director of Graduate Studies (Laurent Jay)
+- 225L: Director of Graduate Studies in Mathematics (Laurent Jay)

 3. Teaching Responsibilities

 It was assumed when you accepted the position of a teaching assistant that you would be capable of carrying out the full responsibilities of a graduate student and a half-time instructor.
 Your work schedule as a TA has been arranged so that it is possible to do an excellent job.